Chapter 54: Dark Passenger

 “You must have hit your head or had some sort of stroke.
 Don’t you recognize your own sister Richard?”

 “Cut the crap!
-I’ve been looking into Harriet’s eyes since I was a kid and seen her soul gazing back out at me.
+I’ve been looking into Harriet’s eyes since I was a kid and saw her soul gazing back out at me.
 I’m not sure what’s going here, but rest assured I will get to the bottom of it.”

 Her throaty laugher caught him off guard.
 Richard struggled to sit up, preparing to confront her again.
 Joshua came bustling into the room, abruptly ending the confrontation.